Home > Chile >

 Temuco

 Temuco is the capital of the Araucania Region, Chile.
-The name comes from "temu", which, in the Mapudungun language means "temu water"; temu is a tree used by Mapuches for medicinal purposes.
+The name comes from the Mapudungun language, meaning "temu water"; "temu" (Blepharocalyx cruckshankii) is a tree used by Mapuches for medicinal purposes.
 The city is located 670 km south of Santiago.
-Because it is near lake-based resort centers, it constitutes a hub for touristic excursions.
+Because it is near lake-based resort centers, it is considered a hub for tourist excursions.

 Chilean poetry has deep roots in Temuco.
 Nobel Poets Gabriela Mistral and Pablo Neruda both lived in Temuco.
-Mistral was the principal at the school where Neruda (Neftali Reyes) studied.
-The school is now named after Neruda.
+Mistral was the principal of an all-girls school where Pablo (Neftali Reyes) would visit her and show her his first verses when he was around 15 years old.

 History